Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 can drive PWR\_FLAG\_SSPA low to power on the PA and LNA_ENABLE low to enable the LNA.

-There is another watchdog on the board
+There is another watchdog on the board....
+FIXME - write this if necessary.

+Add TX Power Measurement description.

 # History